Anas7k/Js-Projects/Snake Game/README.md

 ## Features

 - **Classic Gameplay:** Control a snake that moves across a grid.
-The snake grows longer each time it eats food and the game ends when the snake collides with the walls or itself. less grid for small sreens.
+The snake grows longer each time it eats food and the game ends when the snake collides with the walls or itself. and less grid for small sreens.

 - **Responsive Design:** The game is designed to adapt to different screen sizes, ensuring a consistent and enjoyable experience on both desktop and mobile devices. for small screens it has well designed directions